jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Gravity has a field.
 Electromagnetism has a field.
 These are physical forms.
 Nature doesn't give us an ingredient list, but we've tested and prodded these areas enough to name their features and understand their actions very well.

 Evolution has no field.
 Life has no outside control but the will to keep assembling matter into something useful.
-Lif pushes itself forward by making unique copies of itself.
+Life pushes itself forward by making unique copies of itself.
 Whichever lifeforms happen to work best in the environment procreate more often and thus form the species who represent life on the gameboard.

 Thus evolution selects individuals.
 Alone.
 It doesn't wait for a group or a movement to form.
 Seeing that clearly is what this book is for.
 As renowned biologist Ernst Mayr says, "individual life forms are the unit of selection."